chenkianwee/arch134b_workshops/README.md

-# building energy modeling
+# Building Energy Modeling Workshops (Rhino and Ladybug Tools Edition) 2025
-tutorials for understanding hvac performance when doing architectural design (Rhino and Ladybug Tools Edition)
+tutorials for understanding hvac performance when doing architectural design

 - forked from arch134b_workshops by kian wee on 6/20/2025
 - developed by Gautaman Asirwatham and Amber Sun under our advisor Professor Melody Baglione